 The AAMA has three categories for candidate eligibility for the exam:

-· Non-recent graduates of an accredited medical assistant program, or those who have been graduated for one year or more
+- Non-recent graduates of an accredited medical assistant program, or those who have been graduated at least one year

 Registration for the exam may be done online.
 The test fee must be paid at the same time as registration.
-The exam fee is $125 for current students, recent graduates and AAMA members.
-Non-members are assessed a fee of $250.
 Applicants will be required to provide proof of education and previous certification, as applicable, when registering.

 Immediately following the exam, an unofficial score report will be issued.
 Approximately ten weeks after the exam, test takers will be mailed an official score report.
 Scores are based on the number of correct answers.
 Test candidates may only take the exam three times.
 If a test taker does not pass after three attempts, they are no long eligible for the CMA credential.